(failure to meet any one of the requirements will result in a disqualification)

 - All factual statements must be referenced with bibliographical-style endnotes.

-- A brief biographical sketch of the essayist, including birthdate, gender, complete mailing address, e-mail address, and telephone number, must accompany the essay.
+- On a separate page, please include a brief biographical sketch of the essayist, including birthdate, gender, complete mailing address, e-mail address, and telephone number, must accompany the essay.

 - Each state may submit ONE entry only.